 A teacher may ask for the student to give up his/her cell phone for the hour only (it must be returned when the student’s time with that teacher is up).
 Any student who refuses to give up the phone will result in a LEVEL 4 Violation.

+As a disciplinary consequence, Administrators may require students who have violated a classroom cell phone policy to leave their phone in the office on a daily basis and returning it to the student at 3:10 each day.

 School Assemblies – Cell Phones will NOT be allowed during any and all school assemblies.